hanickadot/compile-time-regular-expressions/README.md

 # Usage

-With N3599 proposel for C++ usage is very nice and easy:
+With N3599 proposal (supported by clang and gcc) for C++ usage is very nice and easy:

 ```C++
 template<typename CharT, CharT ... string> constexpr auto operator""_fpre() {